uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 ```

 Here we created buttons for all of the characters we want in this play.
 When the button is clicked, we will set the state object's selectedCharacter to the character name.
 We can see for the style of the button, we use something called a ternary operator.
-Basically, if the most recent clicked on character button id matches the button id of the button that is about about to be render, we want to make it seem selected, otherwise we want it to seem unselected.
+Basically, if the most recent clicked on character button id matches the button id of the button that is about to be rendered, we want to make it seem selected, otherwise we want it to seem unselected.
 So, we give it a selected style while all the other buttons get an unselected style.

 Here's the styles.